Prosecutor: Wisconsin officers justified in deadly shooting

 APPLETON, Wis.
-(AP) - Prosecutors say two Wisconsin officers were justified when they shot and killed a man who got in a gunfight with police that left a city firefighter dead in the crossfire.
+(AP) - Two Wisconsin officers were justified when they shot and killed a man who got in a gunfight with police that left a city firefighter dead in the crossfire last month, a prosecutor said Thursday.

-Christensen and Biese exchanged shots with 47-year-old Ruben Houston on May 15 outside of Appleton’s downtown transit center.
+Christensen and Biese exchanged shots with 47-year-old Ruben Houston of Wausau on May 15 outside of Appleton’s downtown transit center.
 Christensen was wounded, along with a bystander.
 Both have been released from the hospital.

-Appleton firefighter Mitchell Lundgaard was shot and died of his injuries at a hospital.
+Appleton firefighter Mitchell Lundgaard, 36, was shot and died of his injuries at a hospital.

 Houston had just arrived at the transit center on a bus.
-The Post-Crescent reports the district attorney said before the shooting take place, Houston was treated with Narcan, a drug used to revive people suffering from a drug overdose.
+The district attorney said before the shooting take place, Houston was treated with Narcan, a drug used to revive people suffering from a drug overdose, the Post Crescent reported.

+“We lost one of our own and officers were forced to make difficult decisions and risked their lives to protect our community,” Tempelis said.

+Tempelis described a scene that quickly changed from a routine medical call to a chaotic, dangerous situation with multiple shots being fired by Houston and by officers trying to deal with the threat he posed.

 Information from: Post-Crescent Media, http://www.postcrescent.com